Is attention all you need to solve the correlated electron problem?: Results

 \subsection{Benchmark for small system size}

-After ensuring convergence and saturation in the number of variational parameters, we benchmark our \FNN results with scHF and BP-ED to assess the quantitative accuracy of predictions from the self-attention NN.
+After ensuring convergence and saturation in the number of variational parameters, we benchmark our \FNN results with SlaterNet and BP-ED to assess the quantitative accuracy of predictions from the self-attention NN.

 We study a variety of different system sizes and regimes at different interaction strengths.
 The comprehensive energy comparisons given in Fig.~\ref{fig:5} graphically evince the difference in ground state energy levels between all 3 methods for 9 unit cell system again at $\nu=2/3$.
-The \FNN energy is considerably lower than scHF, with the difference precisely representing the correlation energy.
+The \FNN energy is considerably lower than SlaterNet, with the difference precisely representing the correlation energy.
 We see that the correlation energy is about $2\%$ in our moiré system, considerably higher than the correlation energy in ordinary molecular systems \cite{Foulkes2001Jan}.
 This enhanced correlation energy underscores the relevance of moiré systems for studying strongly correlated phenomena.
 Additionally, we observe that as the number of bands increases in BP-ED, the ground-state energy approaches but remains higher than that of the \FNN.

 The advantage of \FNN becomes even more pronounced in larger systems, such as those with 18 electrons [Table~\ref{Tab:Comparison_18e}], where BP-ED is limited to a single band due to the enormous Hilbert space dimension.
 In this case, the \FNN energy is nearly $2.5\%$ lower than that of BP-ED.
-In fact, the band mixing is so strong that even scHF achieves a lower energy than BP-ED.
+In fact, the band mixing is so strong that even SlaterNet achieves a lower energy than BP-ED.

-These results demonstrate that \FNN consistently achieves lower energies than both BP-ED and scHF, underscoring its capacity to express ground states of the moir\'e systems to higher accuracy, and revealing the variational superiority of our \FNN method.
+These results demonstrate that \FNN consistently achieves lower energies than both BP-ED and SlaterNet, underscoring its capacity to express ground states of the moir\'e systems to higher accuracy, and revealing the variational superiority of our \FNN method.